JoyKimaiyo/Web-scraping-data-jobs-and-automating-about-me-section/README.md

 - ✉️ Generate a **custom cover letter**
 - 🧍‍♂️ Auto-generate an **About Me** section
-- 🧠 Powered by Hugging Face models
+- 🧠 Powered by Gemini

 ---